MicrosoftDocs/Edge-Enterprise-pr.pt-br/edgeenterprise/microsoft-edge-policies.md

   ### <a name="showpdfdefaultrecommendationsenabled"></a>ShowPDFDefaultRecommendationsEnabled

-  #### <a name="allow-notifications-to-set-microsoft-edge-as-default-pdf-reader"></a>Permitir que as notificações deem Microsoft Edge como leitor de PDF padrão
+  #### <a name="allow-notifications-to-set-microsoft-edge-as-default-pdf-reader"></a>Permitir que as notificações definam o Microsoft Edge como leitor de PDF padrão